 ❔ Both MBR and GPT are two different disk types for data storage.
 And you can check its disk properties in Disk Management.
 The overall steps are below:

 - Press Win + R to open the Run window.
 Then, type diskmgmt.msc and hit OK to open disk management.

 - Then, right-click the disk you want to clone and select Properties in the pop-up window.

 - In the Properties window, select the Volume tab and confirm the partition style.
 It can be MBR (Master Boot Record) or GPT (GUID Partition Table).

-- Similarly, check the disk partition tyle of the destination disk.
-If it is still MBR, you can clone HDD to Inland SSD for free.
+- Similarly, check the disk partition style of the destination disk.
+If the data disk is still MBR, you can clone HDD to Inland SSD for free.

 Step 3.
 Select the original HDD on your computer as the source disk.
 Then, click Next.